 Current safeguards in place

-- In addition to precautions already in place, management at Oak Hammock is asking new residents who are making the move to Oak Hammock to self-quarantine for 14 days.
-If the new residents cannot pass initial screenings at our security gate, they will not be permitted entry.
-Residents who can provide proof of COVID-19 negative test results within 24 hours of move-in can avoid 14-day quarantine.
+- In addition to precautions already in place, management at Oak Hammock is asking new residents who are making the move to Oak Hammock to self-quarantine for 14 days or provide a negative test result prior to move-in.

 - Construction contractors who are onsite working at Oak Hammock are doing so as essential business workers (permitted so by local and federal governments.)
 They are being screened at the security gate.
 They have been asked to minimize activity around campus, restrict their presence to job sites only and wear masks.

-- All staff working in the Health Pavilion will undergo mandatory testing for COVID-19 every two weeks, beginning June 29.
+- All staff at Oak Hammock will undergo mandatory testing for COVID-19 every two weeks, beginning June 29.

 - Free digital thermometers are available for all staff and residents who want to self-monitor their temperatures when at home, before reporting to work and while working.
 Thermometers are available at the reception desk in the Lower Lobby Commons, or staff can managers for a thermometer.

-- Oak Hammock residents who choose/need to self-quarantine (for whatever reason) will be provided signs to hang on their doors to notify other staff and residents.
-If residents want a sign, they should call 352-548-1009.
+- Oak Hammock residents who choose/need to self-quarantine (for whatever reason) will be provided guidelines and tips.
+If they have questions, they can call 352-548-1012.